William F. Buckley Jr.: Race and segregation

 Buckley later said he wished National Review had been more supportive of civil rights legislation in the 1960s.
 He grew to admire Martin Luther King Jr. and supported the creation of Martin Luther King Jr. Day.
+Buckley anticipated that the US could elect an African American president within a decade as of the late 1960s and said such an event would be a "welcome tonic for the American soul" that he believed would confer the same social distinction and pride upon African Americans that Catholics had felt upon John F. Kennedy's election.
 In 2004, Buckley told Time, "I once believed we could evolve our way up from Jim Crow.
 I was wrong.
 Federal intervention was necessary."
-The same year, he endeavored to clarify his earlier comments on race, saying: "[T]he point I made about white cultural supremacy was sociological."
-Buckley also linked his usage of the word advancement to its usage in the name NAACP, saying that "[the] call for the 'advancement' of colored people presupposes they are behind.
+The same year, he endeavored to clarify his earlier comments on race, saying, "[T]he point I made about white cultural supremacy was sociological."
+Buckley also linked his usage of the word advancement to its usage in the name NAACP, saying that the "call for the 'advancement' of colored people presupposes they are behind.
 Which they were, in 1958, by any standards of measurement."

-Anti-Semitism
+Opposition to antisemitism

-During the 1950s, Buckley worked to remove anti-Semitism from the conservative movement and barred anti-Semites from working for National Review.
+During the 1950s, Buckley worked to remove antisemitism from the conservative movement and barred antisemites from working for National Review.

-When Norman Podhoretz demanded that the conservative movement banish paleoconservative columnists Patrick Buchanan and Joseph Sobran, who, according to cultural critic Jeffrey Hart, had promulgated a "a neoisolationist nativism tinged with anti-Semitism", Buckley would have none of it, and wrote that Buchanan and Sobran (a colleague of Buckley and formerly a senior editor of National Review) were not anti-Semitic but anti-Israel.
+When Norman Podhoretz demanded that the conservative movement banish paleoconservative columnists Patrick Buchanan and Joseph Sobran, who, according to cultural critic Jeffrey Hart, had promulgated a "a neoisolationist nativism tinged with anti-Semitism", Buckley would have none of it, and wrote that Buchanan and Sobran (a colleague of Buckley and formerly a senior editor of National Review) were not antisemitic but anti-Israel.

-In 1991, Buckley wrote a 40,000-word article denouncing Buchanan.
+In 1991, Buckley wrote a 40,000-word article criticizing Buchanan.
 He wrote, "I find it impossible to defend Pat Buchanan against the charge that what he did and said during the period under examination amounted to anti-Semitism", but concluded: "If you ask, do I think Pat Buchanan is an anti-Semite, my answer is he is not one.
-But I think he's said some anti-Semitic things".
+But I think he's said some anti-Semitic things."